fidelity/mabwiser/docs/_sources/installation.rst.txt

 .. admonition:: Installation Options

 	There are two alternatives to install the library:

-	1. Install from the provided wheel package
+	1. pip install mabwiser
 	2. Build from the source code

 Requirements
 ------------